fbpx

 1. Who has been your greatest inspiration?

 My late grandfather, Japhlet Thambu.
 He was the real deal.
 He quit teaching to fight with the Mau Mau, resumed teaching and in 1983 when I was born, he retired to be a successful farmer who also founded one of the biggest SACCOs in my area.
 Amidst all that, he made time to teach me “handwriting”, take me to the Museum, bring me to Nairobi for the very first time etc, and along the way impart precious life wisdom.
-Despite being of another generation, my grandpa taught me a whole range of life stuff, from personal finance management, to job hunting, investing, and believe it or not, dating and marriage!
+Despite being of another generation, my grandpa taught me a whole range of life stuff, from personal finance management to job hunting, investing, and believe it or not, dating and marriage!

 1. What would you say are the key elements to being successful?

-We all define success differently, but I’ve found that being conscious is key element if you want to find success that resonates with the core of who you are as a person.
+We all define success differently, but I’ve found that being conscious is a key element if you want to find success that resonates with the core of who you are as a person.
 Consciousness to me means always evaluating and questioning the way you’re living, thinking over decisions and views you hold, and not just doing things because everyone is doing them.
-Some call this over-thinking, I believe it is key to success, no matter what success looks to you.
+Some call this over-thinking, but I believe it is key to success, no matter what success looks like to you.
 The second is being fearless.

 1. What advice would you give somebody just starting out in your line of work?